 Make an agenda for your 1 on 1 meeting.

 As you go through your week, write down things you want to discuss as they come to you.
 By your next 1 on 1 meeting, you’ll have a healthy list of questions and topics you want to talk about with your manager

 Not sure where to start?
-Here’s some great topics to consider:
+Here are some great topics to consider:

 - Your Career/Growth Goals: If you have an aspiration, don’t assume your manager knows it.
 Bring it up.
 (More on this later.)